tcwangshiqi-columbia/cifar10_resnet_benchmark/README.md

 **Data Selection**: We propose to randomly select 100 images from the test set which are classified correctly and cannot be attacked by a 50-step targeted PGD attack with 5 random restarts.
-For each image, we specify the runner up label (the class with second largest logit) as the target for verification, and verify the property that the logit of runner up label is not larger than that of the groundtruth label within L_\infty perturbation `eps=2/255` on input.
+For each image, we specify the property that the groundtruth label is always larger than all the other labels within L_\infty perturbation `eps=2/255` on input for resnet2b and `eps=1/255` for resnet4b.

 See instructions below for generating test images with a script, and some example properties are in the `vnnlib_properties_pgd_filtered` folder.

-To keep the sum of all the timeouts less than 6 hours, the suggested per-example timeout is 6 minutes per example (assuming only a fraction of all examples time out).
+To keep the sum of all the timeouts less than 6 hours, the suggested per-example timeout is 5 minutes per example (assuming only a fraction of all examples time out).